Lyf Hotel room with double bed, sofa

 The NYE view from The View Hotel

-Each of the North Sydney view rooms offer:
+Each room at North Sydney view offers:

 • Small table and two chairs

-• onsite gym and restaurant
+• On-site gym and restaurant

-• large window to let in lots of natural light
+• Large window for natural light

-• Flat screen TV and wifi
+• Flat-screen TV and WiFi

 This is a great choice and if you are not on a budget their harbour view rooms are lovely.
-Who knows you might get an upgrade 😉
+Who knows, you might get an upgrade.

 This is a great NYE hotel.